 F.Q.
 Story Historic District is roughly bounded by McDowell Road and Roosevelt Street, 7th Avenue west to Grand Avenue (near 17th Avenue).

-FQ Story Historic District homes for sale are like driving though a storybook in a Central Phoenix neighborhood.
+FQ Story Historic District homes are like driving though a past-telling storybook in a Central Phoenix neighborhood.
 Homes in FQ Story are now one of the most sought after areas near the core of downtown Phoenix.

 Architecture Styles of FQ Story Homes